Sometimes people don’t just leave.

 Something worse.

-The things that were yours before they ever arrived.
+The things that were yours

-somewhere you didn’t choose to go back to.
+Somewhere you didn’t choose to go back to.

 A movie you could quote without thinking

-falls quiet in your memory.
+goes quiet in your memory.

-Even the smallest things —
+Even the smallest things

 a game you used to lose hours in,

-a routine that used to feel like escape,
+a routine that once felt like escape,

-a moment that once belonged entirely to you — they carry something now.
+a moment that belonged entirely to you

 Something you didn’t put there.